tc39/proposal-smart-pipelines/readme.md

   |> convertTemperatureKelvinToLocalUnits;
 ```
 Lifting of non-sync-function expressions into function expressions is
 unnecessary for composition with Additional Feature PF.
+[Additional
+Feature BA][] is also useful here.

 <td>